 As the Forum has developed, it has become an important part of Postgraduate life in the Department.
 It gives Postgraduates a chance to socialise with others and avoid the seclusion that sometimes comes with intensive research.
-Refreshments (wine and nibbles) are always provided, which ensure good attendance!
+Refreshments are always provided, which ensure good attendance!

-The Forum takes place every Tuesday in term time, starting at 5.30pm, usually in the Peter Gelling Library (Room 315 in the Arts Building).
+The Forum takes place every Tuesday in term time, starting at 5:00pm, currently on Zoom.